zpz/zpz.github.io/_posts/2020-09-10-batched-service-redesign.md

 tags: [python]
 ---

 In [a previous post]({{ site.baseurl }}/blog/batched-service/), I described an approach to serving machine learning models with built-in "batching".
 The design has been used in real work with good results.
-Over time, however, I have felt some pains and learned some new tricks.
-Finally, I got a chance to sit down and make an overhaul to this thing from scratch.<!--excerpt-->
+Over time, however, I have observed some pain points and learned some new tricks.
+Finally, I got a chance to sit down and make an overhaul to it from scratch.<!--excerpt-->

 This is a new design.
 It is not recognizable as a revision of the previous one.
 As such, you don't need to read the old post in order to understand this one.
 Nevertheless, let's re-visit the main points of the previous design:

 1. It is assumed that the model is decomposed into three sequential components: (1) a `Preprocessor`; (2) a `VectorTransformer`; (3) a `Postprocessor`.
 2. Both `Preprocessor` and `Postprocessor` are assumed light weight.
 They run in the main process.
-The `VectorTransformer`, as the meat of the model, does heavy lifting in its own process (and it is free to launch other processes from there if it so desires).
+The `VectorTransformer`, as the meat of the model, does heavy lifting in its own process.
 3. Data flows through the components via `multiprocessing` `Queue`s.
 4. The service API supports a **singleton** endpoint and a **batch** endpoint.
-Queries into the first are automatically batched to take advantage of vectorized computation in the `VectorTransformer`.
-In contrast, the latter is an "express lane", meaning batch inputs (large or small) are processed as they arrive, skipping batching (they are already batches upon input).
+Queries to the first are automatically batched to take advantage of vectorized computation in the `VectorTransformer`.
+In contrast, the latter endpoint is an "express lane", meaning batch inputs (large or small) are processed as they arrive, skipping batching (they are already batches upon input).
 As we can see, the `VectorTransformer` always works on batches.
-5. The "scheduler" in the main process uses `asyncio`.
+5. The "coordinator" in the main process uses `asyncio`.
  In particular, `asyncio` `Future`s are used to guarantee that, after all the waiting, batching, asynchorous flow and processing in multiple stages, a result is returned to the correct request that has been waiting for it.

-Some limitations that I have observed in the design include
+Some limitations of this design include

-- The assumed three-component structure, as well as the assumption that they are light-heavy-light, are rigid.
-In reality, it's totally reasonable to have a pipeline with more, or less, than three components, and to have more than one heavy component.
+1. The assumed three-component structure, as well as the assumption that they are light-heavy-light, are rigid.
+In reality, it's totally reasonable to have a pipeline with more, or less, than three components, and to have any number of heavy components among them.
-- The batch endpoint adds to the complexity of the implementation and the usage.
+2. The batch endpoint adds to the complexity of the implementation and the usage.
 Given that the singleton endpoint does batching behind the scene, *if* this is pushed to the limit of efficiency, then removing the batch endpoint would bring nice simplification without much loss in capability.
-- The design does not help the user to make full use of CPU cores.
+3. The design does not help the user to make full use of CPU cores.
 The `VectorTransformer` runs in its own process, and it in turn is free to do multiprocessing.
-However, that is demands a certain level of coding skills on the user.
+However, that demands a certain level of coding skills on the user.
-- The `Preprocessor` and `Postprocesser`, sharing the main process with the async scheduler, are better non-blocking---i.e., async.
+4. The `Preprocessor` and `Postprocesser`, sharing the main process with the async coordinator, are better non-blocking---i.e., async.
 That again demmands a certain level of coding skills.
 Moreover, the benefit in making them async (at a cost to simplicity) is likely small if these processors do not involve I/O, which is often the case.

 To address these flaws, the new design has some very different ideas on the high level.
 (For ease of explanation, I will refer to this design the "framework").

-- It supports a sequence of components, however many, with no assumption on their roles and relative expenses.
+1. It supports a sequence of components (or stages), however many, with no assumptions on their roles and relative expenses.
-- Each component is "traditional" synchronous code within a single process.
+2. Each component is "traditional" synchronous code within a single process.
 Multiple instances of this component can run in multiple processes as *independent* "workers".
 The user just specifies the number of workers, and the rest is managed by the framework.
-- The "scheduler" and the components run in separate processes.
-The number of processes is one (the scheduler) plus the number of workers (each component uses one or more workers).
+3. The "coordinator" and the workers run in separate processes.
 Each process may be instructed to run on a specific CPU core.
-- Data flows through the processes in `multiprocessing` `Queue`s.
+4. Data flows through the processes in `multiprocessing` `Queue`s.
-- There is another `Queue` for errors.
-If error occurs in any component, the `Exception` object is short-circuited back to the scheduler in this queue.
-Only valid result will proceed to the next component.
+5. There is another `Queue` for errors.
+If error occurs in any worker, an `Exception` object is short-circuited back to the coordinator in this queue.
+Only valid result will proceed to the next stage.
 The exception object will be paired up with the awaiting request, the same way a valid result is.
-- There is only a singleton endpoint.
+6. There is only a singleton endpoint.
 No batch endpoint.
-- Each component can decide to take batches or singletons as input.
-In the former case, the framework assembles singletons (which are flowing in the queue) into a batch, and feed it to the component, which should output a batch result.
+7. Each component can decide to take batches or singletons as input.
+In the batch case, the framework assembles singletons (which are flowing in the queue) into a batch, and feed it to the component, which should output a batch result.
 The framework dissembles the batch result to singleton results, and places them in the queue.
-This way, the data that flows between the components are always singletons.
+This way, the data that flows between the components are always singletons, and each component independently decides whether it take batches or singletons.

 This is a lot of power in abstract!
-Now let's get concrete.
+Let's get concrete.

-## The scheduler
+## The coordinator

-The entrypoint, or scheduler, of the whole thing is a class called `ModelService`.
+The entrypoint, or coordinator, of the whole thing is a class called `ModelService`.
 It manages workers, which are concrete subclasses of `Modelet`.
 Before describing `ModelService`, let's get a rough picture of `Modelet`.

 ```python
 from abc import ABCMeta, abstractmethod